 - Engage with district level administrators (site coordinator) and other administrators to implement the program.

 For further information contact Georgia State University Reading Recovery Regional Training Center

-College of Education, Department of Early Childhood Education
+College of Education & Human Development, Department of Early Childhood and Elementary Education

 P. O. Box 3978, Atlanta, GA 30302-3978